muniss950/lobrust/README.md

 ## Working:
   - Showing list of movies/shows when searched as argument or as input.
 ## In progress:
-  - Getting the embed link for the
+  - Getting the embed link
   - Playing the video